Short Code Texting Service

 SMS Short Code Pricing

-It’s important to know that SMS short codes aren’t sold.
-They’re leased, and what you’re actually paying for is the right to use it and send text messages from its number.
+It's important to know that you can't buy SMS short codes, because they aren't sold.
+They're leased, and what you're actually paying for is the right to use it and send text messages from its number.
 SMS short codes can vary in price depending on multiple factors like whether you want a vanity code or a random code.
 Random SMS short codes cost $1,000, whereas vanity SMS short codes cost $1,500.